frederic-perez/AmE-dictionary/data/dictionary.md

 __go back to square one__ _idiom_ To start from the beginning.
 __go ballistic__ _idiom_
 __go dutch__
+__go figure__ _idiom_ Used when you tell someone a fact and you then want to say that the fact is surprising, strange or stupid: _It's a terrible movie and it made $200 million.
+Go figure!_
 __go for it!__
 __go great lenghts__
 __go native__ _You going native on me, Supercop?_